-Discretionary, Variable and Fixed Expenses and Budgeting
+Budgeting Discretionary, Variable, and Fixed Expenses

 A discretionary expense differs from a variable expense in that variable expenses are expenses required for comfortable living, such as groceries, car maintenance, and electric bills.
 You can live without discretionary expenses, such as movie tickets, books or your daily latte.
+Understanding the differences between different types of expenses is the key to good budgeting.

 Examples of Variable and Discretionary Expenses